‘PLANET OF THE DALEKS’

-On Disc 4 of the ‘Doctor Who – The Collection – Season 10’ Blu-ray, the stereo sound audio mix option for the story; the DVD audio commentary; ‘The Rumble In The Jungle’ making-of documentary; the ‘Multi-Colourisation’ restoration featurette; the ‘Stripped For Action – The Daleks’ documentary; the ‘Blue Peter’ item and the commentary extra for ‘Episode Three’ of the story can be found on there.
+On Disc 4 of the ‘Doctor Who – The Collection – Season 10’ Blu-ray, the mono sound audio mix option for the story; the DVD audio commentary; ‘The Rumble In The Jungle’ making-of documentary; the ‘Multi-Colourisation’ restoration featurette; the ‘Stripped For Action – The Daleks’ documentary; the ‘Blue Peter’ item, the ‘Radio Times Listings’ PDF, and the commentary extra for ‘Episode Three’ of the story can be found on there.
 The info-text commentary option; the ‘Perfect Scenario: The End of Dreams’ documentary and the photo gallery of the story have been updated for 2019 on the Blu-ray.

 On the PDF front, as well as the ‘Radio Times Listings’ and the ‘Production Design Drawings’ of the story, there are also production documents and scripts of the story.
 You need a special Blu-ray computer drive for that.